merlinscholz/scholz.ruhr/content/post/wordpress-as-backend.md

 ---
-title: "On using WordPress as a back end"
+title: "On using WordPress as a backend"
 date: 2020-06-21T00:00:00+02:00
 draft: false
 summary: "WordPress is great as a proof-of-concept backend for your future web app.
 Let me tell you why."